Paris778/Real-Estate-and-Transport-Dataset/README.md

 ### Datasat Purpose

 The small size of Cyprus makes it an interesting case study to learn and explore techniques in Information Visualisation (InfoViz) by drawing maps with interactive data bubbles.
-For this purpose I included some high resolution pictures of the map of Cyprus in the relevant folder.
+For this purpose I included some high resolution pictures of the map of Cyprus in the relevant folder. <br> </br>
 These datasets contain open source data from the Republic and aim to inspire research and education in the fields of Computer Science, Data Science, Statistics and Data Viduaisation.

 ## Real Estate Dataset